splewis/csgo-multi-1v1/README.md

 ### Extending the Plugin
 Work to make the plugin extensible is currently underway (and **not released**).
 For a preview, check [multi1v1.inc](csgo/addons/sourcemod/scripting/include/multi1v1.inc).

+The general idea of everything I do with sourcemod plugins is to **keep it simple, stupid**.
+This plugin and its implementation details are no exception.

 ### Download
 Stable releases are in the [GitHub Releases](https://github.com/splewis/csgo-multi-1v1/releases) section.